Gretna Historic District

 Stroll through one of Louisiana's largest national historic register districts, Gretna's downtown historic district, and discover the unique architecture and landmarks.
 Settled by German immigrants in 1836, Gretna is steeped in history and intrigue.

-The Kittie Strehle Home, circa 1845, is part of the Grenta Historical Society Complex.
-Miss Kittie, the youngest daughter of Claudius Strehle, a German immigrant who came to America in 1832, was the last of the original family to live in the home.
-She dedicated her life to teaching and retired after 57 years in 1937.
+Visit the Kittie Strehle Home, circa 1845.
+It is part of the Gretna Historical Society Complex.
+Miss Kittie came to America in 1832 and was the last of the original family to live in the home.

 Make sure to stop by the new Heritage House Welcome Center.
 This historic house was formerly located at 111 Lavoisier Street; it was then relocated to its present location at 1035 Huey P. Long Avenue.
 Dating back to 1840, the house was a donation from current owner, to clear the site for new development; and Gretna is proud and honored to own this historic structure previously referred to as the “Linden House.”
 The Heritage House Welcome Center will act as a "gateway'' to the city and teach visitors about Gretna's history.

 Looking for things to do near New Orleans?
 Add Gretna to your list!
 It's just ten minutes away, right across the Mississippi River!
 Check out our Gretna day trip itinerary here!